Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/README.md

 This tutorial assumes that the reader is familiar with the fundamentals of AI engine kernel development.

 Please use the [AI Engine, DSP IP and Tools](https://forums.xilinx.com/t5/AI-Engine-DSP-IP-and-Tools/bd-p/dspip_tools) forum for any questions regarding this tutorial.

-This tutorial was developed and tested using Vitis 2021.1.

 ### Support